Skip Global navigation and goto content

 Vital Statistics 8AM - 4PM

-There are three ways you can purchase state of Florida death certificates with the Florida Department of Health in Seminole County.
+You can obtain Florida death certificates through the Florida Department of Health in Seminole County in three ways:

 • American Express